serkansulun/Adversarial_Video_Generation/README.md

 - Gradients flow from adversarial loss also.
 - Discriminator takes a sequence of frames instead of a single frame.

-Different from the original paper:
+Different from the paper:

 - Training is done on whole frame instead of patches (TODO).
 - Tested on KTH action dataset.

+The script "videos_to_frames.sh" converts KTH dataset videos into frames. ffmpeg is required.

+Stable training is not guaranteed.
+Still under development for personal research.

 # Adversarial Video Generation